OleHolmNielsen/Niflheim_system/docs/EasyBuild_modules.rst

 * `Providing A Standard Set Of Modules for all Users <http://lmod.readthedocs.io/en/latest/070_standard_modules.html>`_.
 * Mailing list thread https://lists.ugent.be/wws/arc/easybuild/2016-10/msg00052.html

-On CentOS systems the shell initialization scripts are in ``/etc/profile.d/``.
+On RHEL based systems the shell initialization scripts are in ``/etc/profile.d/``.
 The Lmod_ RPM has installed several scripts here.
 See also the Lmod_User_Guide_.